sean-e/monome40hFirmware/readme-avarice.txt

 		S1 == COM2
 		S2 == COM3
 		S3 == COM4

+the path to the hex file must be absolute and fully specified, or in current dir

+example for COM1:
 avarice --erase --program --file monome40h.hex --jtag /dev/ttyS0 --jtag-bitrate 500KHz

-path to hex file must be absolute or in current dir: d:avarice --erase --program --file monome40h.hex --jtag /dev/ttyS2 --jtag-bitrate 500KHz